-The mappings consider the positive and negative associations between sectors (e.g. car manufacturing) and impact areas (e.g. resource efficiency), as well as the level of country needs vis a vis impact areas (e.g. Morocco and employment).
+The mappings consider the positive and negative associations between sectors (e.g. car manufacturing) and impact areas (e.g. resource efficiency), as well as the level of country/global needs vis a vis impact areas (e.g. Morocco and employment).

 The mappings have been based on internationally recognized standards and research, and have benefitted from early trialing and refinement as part of the development process of the PII’s Impact Analysis Tools.

 Frequently Asked Questions